tokenring-ai/browser-file-system/README.md

 ## Provider API

 The provider implements the `FileSystemProvider` interface from `@tokenring-ai/filesystem`.
+All methods are synchronous and operate directly on the in-memory file system.

 ### BrowserFileSystemProvider Methods